-If there is no free travel on the foot brake lever, pressure builds up on the rear brake circuit.
-The rear brake can fail due to overheating.
-Adjust the free travel on foot brake lever according to specifications.
+If there is no free travel on the foot brake lever, pressure builds up in the brake system on the rear brake.

+- Set the free travel on the foot brake lever in accordance with the specification.

 - Move the foot brake lever back and forth between the end stop and the contact to the foot brake cylinder piston and check free travel (A).